jessesadler/debkeepr/README.md

 Resources
 ---------

--   [Getting Started with debkeepr vignette](https://jessesadler.github.io/debkeepr/articles/debkeepr.html): An overview of `debkeepr`’s functions and their use in various contexts.
+-   [Getting Started with debkeepr vignette](https://jessesadler.github.io/debkeepr/articles/debkeepr.html): A more in depth overview of `debkeepr`’s functions and their use in various contexts.
 -   [Transactions in Richard Dafforne's Journal vignette](https://jessesadler.github.io/debkeepr/articles/transactions.html): Examples of financial and arithmetic calculations dealing with various currencies taken from the example journal in Richard Dafforne’s *Merchant’s Mirrour* (1660).
--   Analysis of Richard Dafforne’s Journal and Ledger vignette (coming soon): An analysis of the example journal and ledger in Dafforne’s *Merchant’s Mirrour* using the `dafforne_transactions` and `dafforne_accounts` data provided in `debkeepr`.
+-   [Analysis of Richard Dafforne’s Journal and Ledger vignette](https://jessesadler.github.io/debkeepr/articles/ledger.html): An analysis of the example journal and ledger in Dafforne’s *Merchant’s Mirrour* using the `dafforne_transactions` and `dafforne_accounts` data provided in `debkeepr`.
 -   A [PDF copy of Dafforne’s example journal](https://github.com/jessesadler/debkeepr/blob/master/data-raw/dafforne-journal.pdf) can be consulted to further investigate the practices of early modern double-entry bookkeeping.

 Overview